ceasernzuki/Login_System/README.md

-This is a login System where a user can enter a username and password and would be signed in.
+Developed a login System where a user can enter a username and password and would be signed in to the console.